 Shifting from selling online to selling locally.
-Users can sell locally using a variety of sites such as Craigslist, Facebook Marketplace, or Swappa Local.
-Using Swappa Local you can create a Local listing and sell your phone near where you live.
-A buyer would find your listing on Swappa Local and make the purchase.
-From that point, you both meet up at your pre-set swap spot meeting location and swap your phone for their cash, actual cash, as opposed to a payment through PayPal.
-A local sale means not only selling your phone near where you live but also helps to maximize the amount you get because you do not have the payment processing fee.
-Similar to a regular Swappa listing, the sale fee for a Swappa Local listing is paid by the buyer.
+Users can sell locally using a variety of sites such as Craigslist, or Facebook Marketplace.
+With local sales, the buyer would find your listing and make the purchase.
+From that point, you both meet up at your pre-set meeting location and swap your phone for their cash, actual cash, as opposed to payment through PayPal.
+A local sale means not only selling your phone near where you live but also helping to maximize the amount you get because you do not have the payment processing fee.

 Where can I get the most money?

 While a trade-in service is simple, you will not get the most money for your phone using this type of service.
 In order to get the most money from your sale, you should look towards selling online or selling locally.
 Just make sure to review each marketplace to see what fee(s) you may be responsible for as the seller.
-In some cases, a fee cannot be avoided, such as when receiving a payment through PayPal.
-But as a seller, you should make sure to look for a site that does not charge the seller a sale fee or a listing fee — such as Swappa.
+In some cases, a fee cannot be avoided, such as when receiving payment through PayPal.

-By using Swappa, or Swappa Local, you should be able to maximize your sale and get the most money.
+By using Swappa, you should be able to maximize your sale and get the most money.